Rashidun Caliphate: Wars against the Byzantine Empire

+Unlike the Sasanian Persians, the Byzantines, after losing Syria, retreated back to Anatolia.
+As a result, they also lost Egypt to the invading Rashidun army, although the civil wars among the Muslims halted the war of conquest for many years, and this gave time for the Byzantine Empire to recover.

 Conquest of Byzantine Syria

-After Khalid consolidated his control of Iraq, Abu Bakr sent four armies to Syria on the Byzantine front under four different commanders: Abu Ubaidah ibn al-Jarrah (acting as their supreme commander), Amr ibn al-As, Yazid ibn Abu Sufyan and Shurhabil ibn Hasana.
+After Khalid ibn al-Walid consolidated his control of Iraq, Abu Bakr sent four armies to Syria on the Byzantine front under four different commanders: Abu Ubaidah ibn al-Jarrah (acting as their supreme commander), Amr ibn al-As, Yazid ibn Abu Sufyan and Shurhabil ibn Hasana.
 However, their advance was halted by a concentration of the Byzantine army at Ajnadayn.
 Abu Ubaidah then sent for reinforcements.
 Abu Bakr ordered Khalid, who by now was planning to attack Ctesiphon, to march from Iraq to Syria with half his army.
 There were 2 major routes to Syria from Iraq, one passing through Mesopotamia and the other through Daumat ul-Jandal.
 Khalid took an unconventional route through the Syrian Desert, and after a perilous march of 5 days, appeared in north-western Syria.

 The border forts of Sawa, Arak, Tadmur, Sukhnah, al-Qaryatayn and Hawarin were the first to fall to the invading Muslims.
 Khalid marched on to Bosra via the Damascus road.
 At Bosra, the Corps of Abu Ubaidah and Shurhabil joined Khalid, upon which, per Abu Bakr's orders, Khalid assumed overall command from Abu Ubaidah.
 Bosra, caught unprepared, surrendered after a brief siege in July 634 (see Battle of Bosra), effectively ending the dynasty of the Ghassanids.

 From Bosra, Khalid sent orders to the other corps commanders to join him at Ajnadayn, where, according to early Muslim historians, a Byzantine army of 90,000 (modern sources state 9,000) was concentrated to push back the Muslims.
 The Byzantine army was defeated decisively on 30 July 634 in the Battle of Ajnadayn.
 It was the first major pitched battle between the Muslims and Byzantines and cleared the way for the former to capture central Syria.
 Damascus, the Byzantine stronghold, was conquered shortly after on 19 September 634.
 The Byzantine army was given a deadline of 3 days to flee as far as they could, with their families and treasure, or simply agree to stay in Damascus and pay tribute.
 After the three days had passed, the Muslim cavalry, under Khalid's command, attacked the Roman army by catching up to them using an unknown shortcut at the battle of Maraj-al-Debaj.